LogicWolfe/podhaus/README.md

 ### Notes

+To generate a claim token go to: https://www.plex.tv/claim/

 Currently attempting to use macvlan networking to register itself as a new host on the network.
 **This isn't working** from my mac, maybe more luck with Linux or switch to host networking.
 Also, possible to bridge if necessary with further configuration.